 2.4.16 Project Systems Analysis

+Project systems analysis is the process measures how a project performs compared to the design specifications.
+This may include assessing how a mechanical system operates, how much energy a project uses, conducting lighting analysis, solar gain analysis and airflow analysis using CFD.

 2.4.17 Maintenance Scheduling

 Maintenance Scheduling is the process in which the functionality of the building structure (walls, floors, roof, etc) and equipment serving the building (mechanical, electrical, plumbing, etc) are maintained over the operational life of a facility.
 It shall be adopted in construction stage in providing maintenance attributes for facility structures, fabrics and equipment in the as-built models as considered appropriate.
 A successful maintenance program will improve building performance, reduce repairs, and reduce overall maintenance costs.